-The idea of approximate computing is not a new one and previous works have studied this topic in the context of more traditional CPUs and proposed new programming models, compiler systems, and run-time systems to manage approximation [19, 20, 1, 4, 23, 3, 8].
+The idea of approximate computing is not a new one, and previous works have studied this topic in the context of more traditional CPUs and proposed new programming models, compiler systems, and runtime systems to manage approximation [Rinard 2006, 2007; Agarwal et al. 2009; Baek and Chilimbi 2010; Sampson et al. 2011; Ansel et al. 2011; Esmaeilzadeh et al. 2012a].
 In this work, we instead focus on approximation for GPUs.
 GPUs represent affordable but powerful compute engines that can be used for many of the domains that are amenable to approximation.
-However, in the context of GPUs, previous approximation techniques have two limitations: (1) the programmer is responsible for implementing and tuning most aspects of the approximation, and (2) approximation is generally not cognizant of the hardware upon which it is run.
+However, in the context of GPUs, previous approximation techniques have two limitations: (1) the programmer is responsible for implementing and tuning most aspects of the approximation, and (2) approximation is generally not cognizant of the hardware on which it is run.
 There are several common bottlenecks on GPUs that can be alleviated with approximation.
 These include the high cost of serialization, memory bandwidth limitations, and diminishing returns in performance as the degree of multithreading increases.
 Because many variables affect each of these characteristics, it is very difficult and time consuming for a programmer to manually implement and tune a kernel.

-Our proposed framework for performing systematic run-time approximation on GPUs, SAGE, enables the programmer to implement a program once in CUDA, and depending on the target output quality (TOQ) specified for the program, trade the accuracy for performance based on the evaluation metric provided by the user.
-SAGE has two phases: offline compilation and run-time kernel management.
+SAGE-our proposed framework for performing systematic runtime approximation on GPUs-enables the programmer to implement a program once in CUDA, and depending on the target output quality (TOQ) specified for the program, trade the accuracy for performance based on the evaluation metric provided by the user.
+SAGE has two phases: offline compilation and runtime kernel management.
 During offline compilation, SAGE performs approximation optimizations on each kernel to create multiple versions with varying degrees of accuracy.
-At run-time, SAGE uses a greedy algorithm to tune the parameters of the approximate kernels to identify configurations with high performance and a quality that satisfies the TOQ.
-This approach reduces the overhead of tuning as measuring the quality and performance for all possible configurations can be expensive.
-Since the behavior of approximate kernels may change during run-time, SAGE periodically performs a calibration to check the output quality and performance and updates the kernel configuration accordingly.
+At runtime, SAGE uses a greedy algorithm to tune the parameters of the approximate kernels to identify configurations with high performance and a quality that satisfies the TOQ.
+This approach reduces the overhead of tuning, as measuring the quality and performance for all possible configurations can be expensive.
+Since the behavior of approximate kernels may change during runtime, SAGE periodically performs a calibration to check the output quality and performance, updating the kernel configuration accordingly.

 To automatically create approximate CUDA kernels, SAGE utilizes three optimization techniques.
 The first optimization targets atomic operations, which are frequently used in kernels where threads must sequentialize writes to a common variable (e.g., a histogram bucket).
 The atomic operation optimization selectively skips atomic operations that cause frequent collisions and thus cause poor performance as threads are sequentialized.
 The next optimization, data packing, reduces the number of bits needed to represent input arrays, thereby sacrificing precision to reduce the number of high-latency memory operations.
 The third optimization, thread fusion, eliminates some thread computations by combining adjacent threads into one and replicating the output of one of the original threads.
-A common theme in these optimizations is to exploit the specific microarchitectural characteristics of the GPU to achieve higher performance gains than general methods, such as ignoring a random subset of the input data or loop iterations [1], which are unaware of the underlying hardware.
+A common theme in these optimizations is to exploit the specific microarchitectural characteristics of the GPU to achieve higher performance gains than general methods, such as ignoring a random subset of the input data or loop iterations [Agarwal et al. 2009], which are unaware of the underlying hardware.

-In summary, the main contributions of this work are:
+In summary, the main contributions of this work are as follows: